A version of the following article was originally published in 1975, a few months after The Wiz opened January 5, 1975, at the Majestic Theatre.

-This is a story of a Broadway phenomenon, a show in so much trouble its closing notice was posted on opening night and which was forcibly turned into Broadway's biggest hit, all in a matter of weeks.
+This is a story of a Broadway phenomenon, a show in so much trouble its closing notice was posted on opening night and which was forcibly turned into Broadway's biggest hit—all in a matter of weeks.
 The Wiz made theatre history overnight.
 Here is how it happened.

 Begin with the idea—or "the concept," as it’s known in the language of producers.
-In 1972 an ex-disc jockey named Ken Harper came up with a notion you could look at in one of two ways–either revoltingly cornball or commercial as hell.
-He wanted to take L. Frank Baum’s classic, "The Wonderful Wizard of Oz," which was written at the turn of the century and later became irrevocably associated with sweet Judy Garland and the wonderful white Bert Lahr, and turn it into a Top-Forties-style black musical comedy.
+In 1972, an ex-disc jockey named Ken Harper came up with a notion you could look at in one of two ways: either revoltingly cornball or commercial as hell.
+He wanted to take L. Frank Baum’s classic The Wonderful Wizard of Oz, which was written at the turn of the century and later became irrevocably associated with sweet Judy Garland and the wonderful white Bert Lahr, and turn it into a Top 40s-style Black musical comedy.

 But as any seasoned producer will tell you, money and talent don’t guarantee a thing.
 For the seven weeks it was on the road before opening in NYC, The Wiz had problems.
-A technical run-through before opening night in Baltimore was so diastrous the managing company told Harper he’d be wise to pack it in.
-"I begin to perspire," Harper recalls, "and then I went out into the lobby of the theatre and I fainted.
+A technical run-through before opening night in Baltimore was so disastrous the managing company told Harper he’d be wise to pack it in.
+"I began to perspire," Harper recalls, "and then I went out into the lobby of the theatre and I fainted.
 Three years of my life!"

-True to show biz tradition the show went on that night and received a standing ovation and four curtain calls.
+True to showbiz tradition, the show went on that night and received a standing ovation and four curtain calls.
 In spite of its problems, The Wiz was beginning to build out-of-town audiences.
 But not so in New York.
 When The Wiz began previews, it was still pretty much an unknown entity.
 With a weekly production nut of $67,000, the show was only grossing $46,000 in previews.
 There were no advance sales, the front money was gone, and things looked so bad a closing notice was posted backstage on opening night.

 Harper had a very clear idea of the kind of audience he believed it was possible to pull in.
-It was not the usual Broadway audience at all, but moviegoers, people who listen to Top Forties radio stations, young people, black people, families, people who've never been to the theatre in their lives, not even to see Raisin.
+It was not the usual Broadway audience at all, but moviegoers, people who listen to Top 40s radio stations, young people, Black people, families, people who've never been to the theatre in their lives, not even to see Raisin.
 If he could find a way of getting to these people, he was sure The Wiz would win.
 Trouble was, he needed more money to do it, and what sane backer is going to pour money into a dying show?

 They liked it.
-Even though she knew the closing notice was up, Alyce Finell, producer of AM New York agreed to have Dorothy and Tin Man and Scarecrow and Lion on her show next morning.
+Even though she knew the closing notice was up, Alyce Finell, producer of AM New York, agreed to have Dorothy and Tin Man and Scarecrow and Lion on her show next morning.
 "I had to go to the principals after the curtain came down on opening night and ask them to be at the studio at 8:30 AM," Sandy said.
 "I told them, 'Go to bed tonight or don't go to bed, but please find a way to be there on time.'"

 Next day, the reviews.
 Wiz people describe them as "mixed," but in fact they were the sort that ordinarily would kill so precarious a venture.
 Clive Barnes clobbered them.
-"By noon I think we had about four people on line at the box office," Sandy recalls.
+"By noon I think we had about four people in line at the box office," Sandy recalls.

 Without some action at the box office, any chance of getting more money out of Fox was slim.
 All day Monday, management was in conference, waiting for the word.
-Finally at 2:30 in the afternoon, a decision came through.
+Finally, at 2:30 in the afternoon, a decision came through.
 Fox hadn't been discouraged by the reviews.
-With "Poseidon Adventure" as a precedent, (terrible reviews but great audience-building capacity), Fox gave The Wiz the greenlight for one more month, with the provisions that it show an increase in business at least on weekends.
+With Poseidon Adventure as a precedent (terrible reviews but great audience-building capacity), Fox gave The Wiz the greenlight for one more month, with the provisions that it show an increase in business—at least on weekends.

-Tickets were selling at the half-price ticket booth on Times Sqaure.
+Tickets were selling at the half-price ticket booth on Times Square.
 Word-of-mouth began to build.
-Some members of the black community felt the show had been mistreated by white critics and began to beat the drum.
+Some members of the Black community felt the show had been mistreated by white critics and began to beat the drum.
 "Stephanie Mills used to sing with the Cornerstone Baptist Church choir," Sandy said, "and I want to tell you, that's a network.
 When the reviews came out, Stephanie's mother got on the telephone and started calling people."

 A week after its dismal opening, The Wiz sold out at Saturday matinee.
 That was all it took to encourage Twentieth Century Fox to plunk down another $120,000 for saturation advertising campaign.